OrdnanceSurvey/OS-Data-Hub-API-Demos/OSVectorTileAPI/StylingVTS/InCode/README.md

    ```
    This will provide the faint background for GB and also display national parks and their labels in the same style of the original style.

+7. Replace `var sprite = results[2];` with `var sprite = results[1];`

-7. Open the index.html file in a browser and you should see the national parks on a faint background of GB.
+8. Open the index.html file in a browser and you should see the national parks on a faint background of GB.
+You may need to zoom out a little to see the national parks due to where we have chosen as a default centre for our demos.

 While you could change the style on-the-fly as in the very first example, this method is a little easier to maintain.
 If for some reason the style we pre-define changes it will not have any impact on your styling as you have "hard-coded" the style.